Well, no, I saw it fast forwarding through it, trying to get to what I did want to see.

 And I don't think the wrong VB choice can depress our turnout.

-The regime, the Obama regime, they're trying their best to dispirit the white working class vote that Obama has abandoned.
+The regime, the Obama region, they're trying their best to dispirit the white working class vote that Obama has abandoned.

-It's utter racism, and you get right down to it.
+It's utter racism when you get right down to it.

-Uh but I gotta tell you, I just I think Palin was the exception to what I'm saying now.
+But I tell you, I just, I think Palin was the exception to what I'm saying now.

 I think Palin was the one VP choice back then that was a game changer.